 byte-mem: Virtual operating memory which holds both compiled brainfuck program and data

 vt100-terminal: Virtual terminal for displaying the output and requesting for input.

 BrainDuck is implemented as [von Neumann] computer.
 It means that the program and data are shared in the same memory.
 This is not a common approach to implementing brainfuck interpreters, and it might be changed in the future.

 As implementing a brainfuck interpreter, one must deal with several portability issues, which include:

-- Memory size (number of memory cells) (solved in
+- Memory size (number of memory cells) (by default 65536 when using

 In order to use BrainDuck, there must be drawn the abstract schema, saved in the configuration file.
 Abstract schemas are drawn in the schema editor in emuStudio (please see emuStudio application documentation for more details).
 The following image shows the schema of BrainDuck computer:

 Arrows are in a direction of dependency.
 So for example

 byte-mem, because compiled programs are directly loaded into memory.

 vt100-terminal exists bidirectional dependency, because input gained from a terminal is passed to the CPU, and output is pushed from CPU to the terminal.